 Topic 5: Power within the Irish government: position of the Taoiseach

 Topic 6: Loyalism: who are the Loyalists; how do they see the world?

 Topic 7: Northern Ireland: is it a problem without a solution?
 The options considered

-This module is OPEN to full-year visiting students (1-term visiting students may take PO3130 if here for the first term only, PO3131 if here for the second term only).
+This module is OPEN to one-term and full-year visiting students.
 However, visiting students should bear in mind that this module is not designed as a beginners' guide to Irish Politics or as the equivalent of a summer school course, and that those with little or no prior knowledge of the subject will need to do some initial catching up on the basics.
-Bear in mind too that many aspects of the politics of the Republic of Ireland were covered in the first term in module PO3130.
+Bear in mind too that many aspects of the politics of the Republic of Ireland were covered in the first term in module POU33021.
 Reading chapter 1 of the module textbook (Politics in the Republic of Ireland, see below) in advance of term or early in the term is recommended for those with little background knowledge of Irish history.
 A useful and fairly introductory overview of the country, designed mainly for visiting students, is Eoin O'Malley, Contemporary Ireland (Palgrave Macmillan, 2011).
-Incoming Socrates / Erasmus and other non-TCD students are required to fulfil the same module requirements, in terms of coursework and exams, as TCD students.
+Incoming Socrates / Erasmus / visiting students are required to fulfil the same module requirements, in terms of coursework and exams, as TCD students.
 Registering for the module implies acceptance of this.